kedro-org/kedro/docs/source/kedro_project_setup/settings.md

 # Project settings

-A Kedro project's `settings.py` file contains the runtime configuration for the project, including registration of hooks and library components.
+A Kedro project's `settings.py` file contains the application configuration for the project, including registration of hooks and library components.
 This page explains how settings work and which settings are available.

 By default, all code in `settings.py` is commented out.
 In the case that settings are not supplied, Kedro chooses sensible default values.
 You only need to edit `settings.py` if you wish to change to values other than the defaults.